 Combine 1 drop of Galbanum to 1 teaspoon Rosehip oil.
 Apply to face, neck and the back of hands to firm and tighten skin.

 Goldenrod: Goldenrod was a staple in early Native American medicine.
 Its aroma is grassy, earthy and adds a clear green note to perfumes.
 Goldenrod is multifaceted, offering allergy relief, antiseptic properties and arthritis support.

 Add 2 drops Goldenrod to a personal inhaler for allergy relief.

 Ledum: Also known as Labrador Tea, Ledum oil is distilled from a flowering herb.
 With a peppery aroma, Ledum has uses in rejuvenating massage blends and may be an effective decongestant.

 Add to a 2 ounce squeeze bottle 8 drops Ledum, 2 drops Tea Tree, 5 drops French Lavender and 5 drops Niaouli, then fill with Jojoba oil and shake to mix well.
 Apply to the skin after bath or for full body massage.

 Opoponax: A relative of Frankincense and Myrrh, Opoponax is extracted from the resin of the Opoponax tree.
 Its aroma is balsamic, musky and likened to Frankincense.
 Opoponax is known for its skin healing, decongestant and anti-inflammatory properties.

-Mix 32 drops Opoponax, 20 drops Frankincense and 20 drops Myrrh in 4 oz of scentless lotion for a resinous, skin healing moisturizer.
+Mix 32 drops Opoponax, 20 drops Frankincense and 20 drops Myrrh in 4 oz of unscented lotion (formulated to have additional ingredients such as EOs added) for a resinous, skin healing moisturizer.